krishnadasmallya/ha-devireg-mqtt-addon/devismart-mqtt/README.md

 1. Navigate to addons page on your HA instalaiton
 2. Press three dots in the top right corner
 3. Add repository `https://github.com/bob-tm/ha-devireg-mqtt-addon` to addon repositories
+4. Search for `Devismart MQTT`, HA need several minutes to update list of addons.
-4. Install addon from addons page
+5. Install addon from addons page